A Dissipatively Stabilized Mott Insulator of Photons: Device Fabrication and Parameters

-The readout resonators for the individual qubits are $\lambda/2$ coplaner waveguide resonators staggered in frequency with a spread of $200$\,MHz around $6.35$\,GHz, coupled to the common readout transmission line via parallel capacitors.
+The readout resonators for the individual qubits are $\lambda/2$ co-planer waveguide resonators staggered in frequency with a spread of $200$\,MHz around $6.35$\,GHz, coupled to the common readout transmission line via parallel capacitors.
 The flux bias lines are galvanically coupled to the SQUID loops with a mutual inductance of $\sim 0.2$\,pH.
-Characterization of the crosstalk between flux lines is detailed in SI.~\ref{SI:flux_control}.
+Characterization of the crosstalk between flux lines is detailed below in Sec.~\ref{SI:flux_control}.

 The stabilization drive line is coupled to $Q_1$ with a capacitance of $\approx 0.04$\,fF, while residual capacitive coupling to the next site ($Q_2$) is suppressed by a factor of $\geq 10$.
 The physical proximity of the stabilization drive line to the reservoir resonator on the chip leads to some direct coupling between the two; this coupling term has negligible impact on stabilizer performance since coherent population of the reservoir is strongly suppressed by the large detuning between drive and reservoir.
 A detailed characterization of the Bose-Hubbard parameters and the lattice readout is provided in the sections below, with a summary of the measured parameters listed in Table~\ref{tab:SI_coherences}.